Identify users

 Collecting user properties also is crucial for running Workflows and Segmentation where you want to send emails, personalise copy, and target users better.

-To identify a user, call the identify
+To identify a user, call the `identify` method:

 import UserFlux from '@userflux/browser-js'